Canned vs Dried Beans: Which is Better?

 Related: Are Beans Nutritious?

 The main nutritional difference between canned and dried beans is their sodium content.
-Dried beans contain only a few milligrams of sodium, while canned beans can have over 900 milligrams—40% of the daily value—per cup, per the USDA
+Dried beans contain only a few milligrams of sodium per cup, while canned beans may have over 900 milligrams—40% of the daily value—per cup, per the USDA

 Dried beans, on the other hand, are uncooked and hard upon purchasing, so they take much longer to cook.
 You usually have to soak them for at least six hours to soften them.